In this article, we are going to delve into page builders’ capabilities.

 Divi style options

-Divi’s style options can be configured using the design and advanced tabs.
+Styling options can be adjusted in design and advanced tabs.

 Elementor style options

-We can configure the style of an element through the style and the advanced tabs.
+We can configure the style of an element in style and advanced tabs.

 Page Builders Templates